JanssenProject/jans/docs/admin/kubernetes-ops/README.md

 ## Prerequisite
 - Review the [Janssen](../reference/kubernetes/README.md) components and architecture

-- Complete the [installation](../install/helm-install/local.md) of janssen on your desired Kubernetes provider.
+- Complete the [installation](../install/helm-install/README.md) of Janssen on your desired Kubernetes provider.

 ## Common Operations